compsoc-edinburgh/betterinformatics-files/README.md

 ([more info about visdev](https://documentation.vis.ethz.ch/visdev.html)).
 The frontend we started above will proxy all requests to this backend.

+If you are developing tests for the backend, use `sudo ./visdev_mount.py` to mount the backend folders into the docker container so you don't have to restart the container after every change of a test.
+This does not work as easily for views as gunicorn does not reload the files automatically.

 ## Editing frontend code

 There is an autoformatter for the frontend code